Yinchuan Ningxia, China Travel Guide

 Opportunities for workshops, farm visits, and unique dining.

-Yinchuan's parks and natural areas offer serene escapes and active pursuits.
+Yinchuan's parks and areas of nature offer serene escapes and energetic pursuits.

 These areas provide refreshing breaks from urban exploration.